MolBIFFM/diana/README.md

     }
 ]
 ```
-The post-translational modifications considered to determine subsets of
+The post-translational modifications considered to determine subsets of proteins
-proteins to which enrichment analysis is restricted.
-Subsets consist of proteins
+to the combination of which enrichment analysis is restricted.
+If restricted,
+enrichment by these proteins is computed with respect to proteins represented in
+the protein-protein interaction network, instead of the entire species-specific
-exceeding a specified range of protein-specific measurements.
+Gene Ontology annotation.
+Subsets consist of proteins exceeding a specified
+range of protein-specific measurements.

 ```json
 [